A. J. Roberts

-Alfred Jabez Roberts (1863 – 3 July 1939), generally referred to as A. J. Roberts, was a South Australian businessman and sporting identity.
+Alfred Jabez Roberts (7 April 1863 – 3 July 1939), generally referred to as A. J. Roberts, was a South Australian businessman and sporting identity.

 History

 Roberts was born Jabez Alfred Roberts at Queen street, Norwood, son of William Henry Roberts and Ellen Roberts (26 June 1829 – 28 March 1907), née Wearing, a sister of Justice Wearing.

 His father ran the flour mill on West Terrace, Adelaide.

 He was educated at the Norwood Grammar School and Wesley College, Melbourne, and gained employment first with G. Wood, Son & Co., and then the Bank of Adelaide.

 In 1882 he got a position with W. L. Ware's firm of accountants, then inn 1888 went into business for himself as company secretary and accountant.
 Later that year he purchased a seat on the Stock Exchange, of which he was elected president in 1906.

 Around 1895 he went into partnership with Davenport and Smith, (Note: Stow Smith was his uncle) stockbrokers, who had an office in the Bank of Australasia Chambers, and subsequently opened an office in London for Alfred Davenport (1861–1919), who was a nephew of Sir Samuel Davenport.

-During the war he remained a member of the Stock Exchange, but handed the work to his accountant, Cyril Walter Larkins, devoting his energies to patriotic activities, for which he received an OBE.
+During the war he remained a member of the Stock Exchange, but handed the work to his accountant, Cyril Walter Larkins, devoting his energies to patriotic activities, for which he received an OBE in 1918.

 He sold his seat on the Stock Exchange in 1928.

-He died in hospital and his remains were buried at St Jude's Church, Brighton.
+He died on 3 July 1939 in a private hospital at Glenelg and his remains were buried at St Jude's Church, Brighton.